stokito/fortress-lang/README.txt

 CHANGES SINCE FORTRESS LANGUAGE SPECIFICATION v.1.0 BETA
 --------------------------------------------------------

-* This release of the Fortress language interpreter is the first to be released in tandem with the language specification, available as open source and online at:
+* Fortress 1.0 is the first  release of the Fortress language interpreter is the first to be released in tandem with the language specification, available as open source and online at:

     http://projectfortress.sun.com